cobol-ninja/cn-course/classes/CLASS-01-The Basics/README.md

 # $\color{blue}{\textsf{Cobol Ninja Course: Class 01 - The Basics}}$

 Edit, compile and run the following programs:<br>
-In the folder you will find the
+If you get stuck, the suggested solution is in the folder.

 |   Program   |   Assignment/steps   |
 |-------------|:---------------------|